 The crux of the serpent’s argument to freely eat, “from any tree,” harbors a much deeper issue.
 Satan offers a way to access power outside the authority of God, or God’s plan, an offer to operate under a different authority, which would be each person’s own—you become a god (in your own right) once you step outside of God.*

 *This differs from Jn.
 10.34, in which Jesus states: “Is it not written in your law, ‘I said, Ye are gods.’ “ This refers to the spirit within, which Jesus later teaches, ‘the Kingdom of God is within you,’ (Lk.
 17.21).
 Continuing in Jn.
-10.35, “If he called them gods, unto the word of God came, and the scripture cannot be broken;” “unto the word of God came” refers to ‘instilled within’ or ‘to be like or of Him’, or awakened.
+10.35, “If he called them gods, unto the word of God came, and the scripture cannot be broken;” “unto the word of God came” refers to ‘instilled within’ or ‘to be like or of Him’, or awakened to Him.

 Satan is associated with the serpent (not a snake) and the dragon, or sea dragon (Tiamat, feminine).
 He is reptilian (water).